microchip-pic-avr-examples/pic16f18076-glitch-free-design-using-the-clc-mplab-melody/README.md

 #### Application Code

 Next, the CLC3_OUT signal needs to be configured as a clock source (since it had the 'WARNING' notification).
 This configuration will be done by setting the output bit for the CLC3 module.
-To do this, navigate to the <span style = "font-family:Courier New;"> main.c</span> file in Figure 19.
+To do this, navigate to the  'main.c' file in Figure 19.

-*Figure 19 -  Navigate to <span style = "font-family:Courier New;"> main.c </span>*
+*Figure 19 -  Navigate to 'main.c'*

 ![Navigate to main.c](images/Navigate_to_maindotc.png)

-Open up the <span style = "font-family:Courier New;"> main.c</span> source file.
+Open up the 'main.c' source file.
 Insert the following code inside the 'int main(void)' loop after the 'SYSTEM_Initialize();' line but above the 'while(1)' loop:

     CLCDATA = 0x4; //set CLC3_OUT output bit